 From a baker’s perspective, a nonnevot is a type of doughnut and can be considered a deep-fried bread dough that is shaped like a knot.
 My grandmother’s recipe was so generic, that it was near impossible to reproduce.
 She probably remembered all the details by heart, because there were no quantities mentioned in her handwritten copy.
 I have interpreted my dad’s version and I have converted it to weight-based measures instead of his volume-based measures for better accuracy and reproducibility in the future.

 My dad’s version of the recipe for 40 nonnevotten is listed in the table below.

 |80||g||bleached brown sugar (witte basterdsuiker)|

 To convert this to weight based measures I used the following conversion factors.
 For the milk I used a density of 1.04 g/ml.
 Vanilla sugar comes in bags of 8 g in the Netherlands, and I used 21 g/table spoon for the conversion of the salt.
-It is important to note that in the Netherland a standard ‘eetlepel’ or table spoon contains 15 g of salt.
+It is important to note that in the Netherlands a standard ‘eetlepel’ or table spoon contains 15 g of salt.
 The table spoon I have at home, holds 21 g/spoon.
 Using the latter, you arrive at 2.1 % (baker’s percentage) while with the former you get 1.5 % (baker’s percentage).
-According to Robert van Beckhoven, 1.5% of salt is the legal maximum for bread, and the baking minimum to make tasty bread.
+According to Robert van Beckhoven, 1.5% of salt is the legal maximum limit for bread, and the minimum from a baking standpoint to make tasty bread.
 The past three years I have used 2.1% without any problems.
 Because fresh yeast is a fickle lover, I settled on using the more reliable dried baker’s yeast.
-To convert from fresh to dried product, I use 1 g of dried yeast for every 3 g of fresh yeast.
+To convert from the fresh to the dried product, I use a conversion ratio of 1 g of dried yeast for every 3 g of fresh yeast.

 |15||g||3||dried baker’s yeast|